frankyeh/TinyFSL/README.md

 - [x] [eddy](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy)

 The eddy in TinyFSL have more multi-core support than the original eddy_openmp version.
-There are four places in eddy_openmp that cannot be parallelized due to free() error.
-The one in TinyFSL does not have this problem.
+There are four places in the original eddy_openmp version unabled to be parallelized due to free() error.
+The eddy in TinyFSL solved this limitation and potentially faster than eddy_openmp.

 - [x] [topup](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide)